Member Organizations

 Quality Assurance

 According to Chapter 9 of the Independent Financial Audit Act of 2016, all registered auditors and audit firms are subject to a mandatory system of quality assurance (QA) reviews.
-The Commission for Public Oversight of Statutory Auditors (CPOSA) has a legal mandate, clearly outlined in the Independent Financial Audit Act of 2016, to implement the QA review mechanisms through its rules, regulations, and activities.
-CPOSA’s system of quality assurance, initially developed by the Institute of Certified Public Accountants in Bulgaria (ICPAB), distinguishes between the audit of public interest entities (PIEs) and non-PIEs with respect to frequency of reviews and whether the reviews are conducted by CPOSA or ICPAB.
-PIEs are expected to undergo reviews of their internal control procedures and practices once every three years by CPOSA inspectors, whereas controllers of ICPAB conduct quality assurance reviews of auditors of non-PIEs at least once in six years.
+The Commission for Public Oversight of Statutory Auditors (CPOSA) has a legal mandate, as outlined in the Independent Financial Audit Act of 2016, to establish and operate the QA review system through its rules, regulations, and activities.
+CPOSA’s system of quality assurance, initially developed by the Institute of Certified Public Accountants in Bulgaria (ICPAB), distinguishes between audits of public interest entities (PIEs) and non-PIEs with respect to the frequency of reviews and whether the reviews are conducted by CPOSA or ICPAB.
+PIEs are subject to QA reviews at least once every three years by CPOSA inspectors, while ICPAB conducts QA reviews of auditors of non-PIEs at least once every six years.

-According to the self-assessment conducted by ICPAB, the QA review system incorporates the main requirements of SMO 1, including the adoption of relevant standards—ISQM 1, 2, and ISA 220 (revised).
+Based on the self-assessment conducted by ICPAB, the QA review system is operational and incorporates the main requirements of SMO 1, including the adoption of relevant standards such as ISQM 1, ISQM 2, and ISA 220 (Revised).

 Current Status: Adopted